“How Did The BBC Know About WTC7’s Collapse 23 Minutes Before It Happened?”0

 The claim, in the form of a question, is used to argue that the World Trade Center 7 did not collapse as described in the official account, namely after seven hours of uncontrollable fires and destruction from debris from the World Trade Center 1.
 Instead, the building collapsed due to controlled demolition.
 Furthermore, the claim insinuates that there was a secret conspiracy behind the collapse, including the media.

 Taken literally, the claim is true in the sense that it is correct that the media knew that the WTC 7 would collapse.
-The media knew this, because this was explained to the reporters located on Manhattan near Ground Zero by the firefighters, who had realized for a long time that the building could not be saved, and would collapse sooner or later due to the fires.
+The media knew this, because this was explained to the reporters located on Manhattan nearby the firefighters, who had realized for a long time that the building could not be saved, and would collapse sooner or later due to the fires.

 The firefighters and rescue workers chose, several hours before the WTC 7 collapsed, to focus their efforts on saving people in the area in the aftermath after the collapse of the Twin Towers.
 Due to this decision, the WTC 7 had been evacuated around noon, local time, and decided to abandon the building, in favor of concentrating the rescue effort on WTC 1 and 2, where people were known to have been.
 This was also urged by the fact that the water supply to the area, including the building’s sprinkler system, was destroyed by the collapse of the Twin Towers, rendering it impossible to fight the fires in WTC 7, fires that over time weakened the structural integrity.